Key Takeaways:

 When there’s a significant difference in income, and one spouse pays more of the shared bills and living expenses, the expectation is that’s likely to continue while the divorce is pending.

-The cost of a complex divorce will be impacted by the necessity of experts.
-Many cases don’t require experts, but for those that do, it can be an expensive proposition.
+The necessity of experts can impact the cost of your divorce.
+Many cases don’t require them to weigh in, but for complex cases that do, it can be an expensive proposition.

 -

-- A computer expert for data recovery and discovery: $75+ per hour, or some companies charge per GB or TB.
+- A computer expert for data recovery and discovery: $75+ per hour.
+Some companies charge based on the amount of data.

 Post-Divorce Costs